Riiid-Team/AI-Learning/README.md

 </p>

 ### Conclusions
-#### What was best model?
+#### What was the best model?
 - Random Forest: AUC score of .692

 ### Future Investigations
 #### What are your next steps?
 - Use this predictive model on Riiid's other educational programs.
-- Explore more features and different modeling like xgboost and lightlgbm.
+- Explore more features and different classification models like xgboost and lightlgbm.
 - Improve model to predict new student performance.

 ## How to Reproduce